EugeneOYZ1203n/NUS-CS1101S-Source-Academy-Runes-Bad-Apple/README.md

 2. Used python, Pillow library, to go through every image, crop it, resize it to 128x128 then read the pixel values
 3. Using these pixel values, recursively split the array into 4 subarrays everytime an array contains more than 1 unique value (Aka if not all white or not all black)
 4. Generated a string for each frame through this recursive pattern with "0" representing black, "1" representing white and "2" representing splitting into 4 children
+5. Reversed the string and converted into base 3 encoded integers of max size 3^18
-5. Paste an array of all the strings into Source Academy
+6. Generate and Paste the list made of pairs of integers into Source Academy
-6. Use parseData function which recursively iterates through the characters in the string and uses stack() and beside() to create the output rune
+7. Use parseData function which recursively iterates through the pairs and integers and uses stack() and beside() to create the output rune
-7. Use the built in animate_rune() with a generateFrame function that runs parseData on every index of the frame_data array
+8. Use the built in animate_rune() with a generateFrame function that runs parseData on every index of the frame_data array

+This feature is no longer included:
-Additionally, I included a setting to better visualise and appreciate the quad tree, toggled through the patchwork boolean variable
+A setting to better visualise and appreciate the quad tree, toggled through the patchwork boolean variable

 By randomizing the colors of white and black slightly, the quad tree pattern becomes more visible